syncthing/docs/users/config.rst

     File and directory ownership information is scanned when this is set to ``true``.
 See :doc:`/advanced/folder-send-ownership` for more information.

+.. option:: folder.syncXattrs

+    File and directory extended attributes are synced when this is set to ``true``.
+See :doc:`/advanced/folder-sync-xattrs` for more information.

+.. option:: folder.sendXattrs

+    File and directory extended attributes are scanned and sent to other devices when this is set to ``true``.
+See :doc:`/advanced/folder-send-xattrs` for more information.

 Device Element